PaulOwO/BallFighter/index.md

 ![image](https://user-images.githubusercontent.com/71375990/139920792-6973b4aa-201a-4a67-9b3f-c6f0249647d6.png)

-This code is called only when there is a collision between and based on the radius of the circle we can determine if the contact was on the upper part of the circle only with their y axis position to know the looser.
+This code is called only when there is a collision between the two balls.
+Based on the radius of the circle one can determine if the contact was on the upper part of one of the balls using their y axis positions.
+This way we can determine if one of the ball is killed and know who is the looser.

-When the game was over I checked and deleted things I didn't use and tried to clean up my code.
+When much of the code was written, I checked and deleted things I didn't use and tried to clean up my code.

 # Conclusion

-We had already made a game around an algorythm we needed to undertand but never a game using an entire codebase that we had to understand which was interesting, rewarding but sometimes frustrating.
+We had already made a game around an algorythm we needed to undertand, but never a game using an entire codebase that we had to understand.
+It was very interesting, rewarding but sometimes frustrating.